jquyatt/applebasket/README.md

 positional heuristics — usable but brittle.

-*Architecture — a self-checking ladder.* EventKit first (fast, reliable core: titles, dates, notes, completion, stable ids). mac-use AX scrape second (the structure EventKit hides).
-Screenshot-based computer use third, as the ground-truth check — it caught mac-use selecting the **wrong list** and feeding back another list's contents that would otherwise have shipped as fact.
-The scrape is a periodic supplement, merged back by title.
+*Architecture — a self-checking ladder.* EventKit first (fast, reliable core: titles, dates, notes, completion, stable ids).
+Direct AX walk second (the structure EventKit hides), via the `AXUIElement` API rather than mac-use — fewer moving parts and no extra dependency.
+Screenshot-based verification third, as the ground-truth check — during development it caught the walker reading the **wrong list** (and another list's contents that would otherwise have shipped as fact).
+The walk is a periodic supplement, merged back by title.

-*Caveats, observed first-hand.* mac-use's click-by-path is unreliable (it navigated to the wrong list) — prefer coordinate clicks verified by a screenshot.
-Deep AX paths are brittle (walk by role/description, not indices).
-Items expose no `calendarItemIdentifier`, so the merge is title-fuzzy.
-Needs the window frontmost with Accessibility granted, seconds per pass — a catch-up, not real-time.
+*Caveats, observed first-hand.* The fix for wrong-list selection was to stop pressing sidebar rows (a hidden share button responded, popping the Participants sheet) and select via `AXSelected` instead.
+Search the tree for the content outline by role + checkbox presence, not by fixed indices — the nested split layout shifts across macOS versions and sidebar states.
+Items expose no `calendarItemIdentifier`, so the merge is title-fuzzy (Levenshtein ≤ 2) with duplicate-safe consume-in-order.
+Needs the Reminders window frontmost with Accessibility granted, ~1–2 s per pass — a catch-up, not real-time.

 # applebasket